BrockmannFabian/BrockmannFabian.github.io/content/project/Cost Minimization/index.md

 ---
 title: Cost Minimization
-summary: Explore the range of the new generation of electric trucks!
+summary: Explore how to properly use your smart charging device!
 tags:
   - private vehicle
 date: 2024-01-01